wnfaulkner/2023-11-15-p3-fitforecast/p3-group-project/README.md

 - [ ] Include ability to log-in via oAuth
 - [ ] Include ability for user to upload a photo and bio on their profile page
 - [ ] Include ability for user to view previous activity by week / month / activity type
+- [ ] Include ability for user to delete their profile
 - [ ] Include suggestion functionality that takes into account the time of day
 - [ ] Include future recommendations based on weather forecast (i.e. out to 'x' number of days)
 - [ ] Include current weather via shared location services from user's GPS on their device